-Either a flow control valve with a fixed speed pump or a variable speed pump control the water flow rate through the collectors and storage cylinder to be controlled to optimise the performance of the system.
+A variable speed pump controls the water flow rate through the collectors and storage cylinder to optimise the performance of the system.

 Differential Temperature Controller

 The primary task of the differential temperature controller is to control the operation of the pump to optimize solar energy collection.
 This task is performed by measuring the temperature differential between the hot sensor and the cold sensor.
 When the differential is high enough the pump is activated and water passes through the collectors collecting solar energy.
 When the differential falls the pump turns off.